gabeclevink/TyperPost/README.md

 a microblogging plataform inspired on old twitter!
 # How to Setup?
 just drop files on your server and execute "init.php"
-# Live Demo!
+# Official Instance!
-you can try a live demo here! -> http://typerpost.mikata.ru
+you can try our instance here! -> http://typerpost.mikata.ru